guhjy/2015ori-1/materials/study_02/interview-protocol.md

 	* Did you use different criteria for the means and standard deviations?
 		* [if yes] how did these criteria differ for the means and standard deviations?
 - in hindsight, are there things you think you should have paid specific attention to while fabricating the data?
+- Do you have other comments?

 ### How

 - Could you indicate what steps you took to fabricate the means for the participants?
 - Could you indicate what steps you took to fabricate the standard deviations for the participants?
 - Did you repeatedly fabricate data until you were satisfied with the results?
-	* what constituted one trial for you?
 	* how did you determine whether you were satisfied with the fabricated data or that they needed to be adjusted?
 	* Did you try to inspect whether the fabricated data looked weird?
 If yes, how?
 	* Did you try to inspect whether the fabricated data looked genuine?
 If yes, how?
 - How many different mean-sd combinations did you fabricate before getting to the final, fabricated dataset?